LoginRadius/engineering-portal/content/how-to-fix-memory-leaks-in-react/index.md

     };
 }, []);
 ```
 In the above code, I've created a boolean variable `isMounted`, whose initial value is true.
-And then, I've updated my state and returned to set false that variable,s which means when a new effect is to be executed, it will clean the previous effect.
+When `isMounted` is true the state is updated and function is returned, else if the action is unmounted before completion, then function is returned with `isMounted` as false.
+This ensures that when a new effect is to be executed, the previous effect will be taken care of first.

 ### 2) Using AbortController
 ```